In the Mood: A Love Letter to Wong Kar-Wai and Hong Kong

 Star Tony Leung did take home Best Actor for his remarkable turn as a cuckolded man who slowly but surely falls for a neighbour, played by a radiant Maggie Cheung, whose spouse is also doing the dirty.
 Her dresses alone have been seared into cinematic history, as gorgeous as the sumptuous cinematography they’re folded into, as captured by Aussie Christopher Doyle alongside Kwan Pung-leung and Mark Lee Ping-bing.

-Chan will be joined by Sydney-based composer, singer and performance artist Marcus Whale – who has popped up at Liveworks, Vivid and Sugar Mountain Festival – and regular collaborator Eugene Choi, who will narrate this lavish audio-visual guiding us through a fever dream brought to life, a story of forbidden love and bittersweet longing.
+Chan was joined by Sydney-based composer, singer and performance artist Marcus Whale – who has popped up at Liveworks, Vivid and Sugar Mountain Festival – and regular collaborator Eugene Choi, who narrated this lavish audio-visual feast, guiding us through a fever dream brought to life, a story of forbidden love and bittersweet longing.

 Want more marvellous movies?
-Check out the Queer Screen Film Festival line-up.
+Check out the highlights of 30 years of Flickerfest.